 Humidity speeds up the rate at which silver tarnishes.
 For this reason jewellery should not be kept in a bathroom.
 Perspiration and bright sunlight have the same effect.
-The moisture from a bathroom may also leave marks on some gemstones.
+The moisture from a bathroom may also mark some gemstones.

 Tarnish forms a fine layer that only covers the top surface of the metal so doesn't cause any damage.
 It can usually be easily removed with a silver cleaning cloth.
 This is the easiest and most straightforward way to clean silver jewellery at home.

 Where possible try to avoid using chemical solutions such as jewellery dips.
-With repeated use chemicals can leave marks on the silver which may be difficult if not impossible to remove.
+With repeated use they can leave marks on the silver which may be difficult if not impossible to remove.

 Where silver jewellery is heavily tarnished or the shape makes using a silver cleaning cloth difficult, you may have no choice but to use a solution.
 Should this be the case choose a good quality product.
-Dip the jewellery in for a couple of seconds then dry it immediately with a soft cloth.
-A silver cleaning cloth should then be used to remove any remaining tarnish.
-If necessary repeat the process.
+Dip the jewellery in for a couple of seconds and then dry it immediately.

 Chemicals should never be used for cleaning silver jewellery with gemstones.